-- 32. The charity may by ordinary resolution: - (1) appoint a person who is willing to act to be a Director; and - (2) determine the rotation in which any additional Directors are to retire. - 33.
-Other than a Director retiring by rotation, a person may not be appointed a Director at any general meeting unless: - (1) he or she is recommended for re-election by the Directors; or - (2) not less than fourteen nor more than thirty-five clear days before the date of the meeting, the charity is given notice that: - (a) is signed by a Member entitled to vote at the meeting; - (b) states the Member's intention to propose the appointment of a person as a Director; - (c) contains the details that, if the person were to be appointed, the charity would have to file at Companies House; and - (d) is signed by the person who is to be proposed to show his or her willingness to be appointed. - 34.
-All Members who are entitled to receive notice of a general meeting must be given not less than seven nor more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a Director other than a Director who is to retire by rotation.

-- (1) The Directors may appoint a person who is willing to act to be a Director. - (2) A Director appointed by a resolution of the other Directors must retire at the next annual general meeting and must not be taken into account in determining the Directors who are to retire by rotation. - 36.
+- 30. The charity may by ordinary resolution appoint a person who is willing to act to be a Director. - 31.
+A person may not be appointed a Director at any general meeting unless: - (1) he or she is recommended for election by the Directors; or - (2) not less than fourteen nor more than thirty-five clear days before the date of the meeting, the charity is given notice that: - (a) is signed by a Member entitled to vote at the meeting; - (b) states the Member's intention to propose the appointment of a person as a Director; - (c) contains the details that, if the person were to be appointed, the charity would have to file at Companies House; and - (d) is signed by the person who is to be proposed to show his or her willingness to be appointed. - 32.
+All Members who are entitled to receive notice of a general meeting must be given not less than seven nor more than twenty-eight clear days' notice of any resolution to be put to the meeting to appoint a Director. - 33. - (1) The Directors may appoint a person who is willing to act to be a Director. - (2) A Director appointed by a resolution of the other Directors must retire at the next annual general meeting. - 34.
 The appointment of a Director, whether by the charity in general meeting or by the other Directors, must not cause the number of Directors to exceed any number fixed as the maximum number of Directors.